Elifelete/Elifelete/README.md

 <br>

 🖖🏼  Hi!
-I'm co-founder and Front-End Engineer at [JSaplication](https://jsaplication.com.br/)

-:books: I'm studying about Full-Stack developer with JavaScript (Node.js, ReactJS).
+I'm Full-Stack Developer

 - 😄 can you call me by eli
-- ⚡ my main objective is to positively impact society through technology
+- 🧡 Loves technology and innovation
-- :computer: Html, Css, Javascript, Node
+- :computer: ReactJs, Node.js
-- :speech_balloon: ask me about: tech, games, movies
 <br>

 Thanks for reading